I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-    The thing is, just stick to it, brainstorm ideas with others if you are stuck, remember that the summary should be adapted to each specific job you are applying for.
+Stick to it, brainstorm ideas with others if you are stuck, and remember that the summary should be adapted to each job you apply for.

-Up next it’s the part of your resume that shows the experience you have gained throughout your career by listing the various positions you have held.
+Up next, it’s part of your resume that shows the experience you have gained throughout your career by listing the various positions you have held.

-For a personal trainer that has spent time in the business, you would need to list every single job that you have worked including the duration that you were in the position as well as what it is you did.
+For a personal trainer that has spent time in the business, you would need to list every single job you have worked, including the duration you were in the position and what it is you did.